Kria™ KR260 Robotics Starter Kit

 Latency measurement Demo

-To measure latency you will need an oscilloscope or Analog Discovery 2 device.
-This demo will measure the latency between packet transmitted from Board1 and received on Board2.
-It will include the latency of the software stack as well.
+To measure latency, an oscilloscope or Analog Discovery 2 device is required.
+This demo measures the latency between packet transmitted from Board1 and received on Board2.
+It includes the latency of the software stack as well.

 Oscilloscope or Analog Discovery 2 Setup